Guidelines for Athletics: Accommodating Religious Observance

 |Mar.
 21||Naw-Rúz (First day of Baha’i calendar)|

-Observed in Sunday Chapel Service at 11:00 am and at Catholic Mass Sunday at 6:30 pm, both in Ford Chapel
+Observed at Catholic Mass at 6:30 pm, in Ford Chapel, and area churches

 Hillel may hold vigil or other ritual